nuxeo-sandbox/nuxeo-labs-utils/README.md

 ## Operations on Videos

 * `Conversion > Labs.VideoGetInfo`
-  * Set the `blobVideoInfo` context variable with the `VideoInfo` Java object for the input video blob
+  * Set the `nxlabs_blobVideoInfo` context variable with the `VideoInfo` Java object for the input video blob
   * input: `blob`
   * Output: `blob`, the input blob, unchanged
   * Once called, info about the video is accessible via the `blobVideoInfo` Context Variable.
+  * (This is a simple wrapper for `org.nuxeo.ecm.platform.video.VideoHelper#getVideoInfo`)
-In a JS automation, for example, you could use:
+  * In a JS automation, for example, you could use:

 ```
 // Chain input: blob, chain output: blob